yonasBSD/garage/doc/book/reference-manual/configuration.md

 tls_skip_verify = false
 tags = [ "dns-enabled" ]
 meta = { dns-acl = "allow trusted" }
+# If your consul cluster is in a WAN configuration, you can provide the datacenter names to allow garage to do discovery across a WAN federation.
+# This is not required for non-WAN consul instances.
+# datacenters = ["dc1", "dc2", "dc3"]
 [kubernetes_discovery]
 namespace = "garage"
 service_name = "garage-daemon"